 During the initial study session, the students using blocked practice did better.
 They were faster and more confident.
 If you had asked them how they felt, they would have said they were crushing it.

-But the researchers checked back a week later.
-The results?
-The blocked group’s knowledge had essentially evaporated.
-Meanwhile, the interleaved group—the ones who struggled during practice—outperformed the blocked group by 76 percent.
-They didn't just memorize; they built long-term retention math skills that actually stuck.
+Researchers checked back a week later.
+The blocked group’s knowledge had evaporated.
+The interleaved group, who struggled during practice, outperformed the blocked group by 76 percent.
+They didn't just memorize; they built long-term retention math skills that lasted.

 Why Interleaving is the Secret Sauce for Physics